 But Thomas’ doubting gives us the freedom to voice our own questions and doubts.

-It doesn’t make sense, and if we don’t have doubts and questions about following in the way of Jesus, then perhaps we are following someone else.
+And let’s be honest, there are times that our faith doesn’t make sense, and if we don’t have doubts and questions about following Jesus, then perhaps we are following someone else.

 We may not want to be like Thomas, but we all, indisputably, are.